OregonBanner/experience-manager-65.zh-Hans/help/assets/assets-finder-editor.md

 ### Create an Asset Share page {#creating-an-asset-share-page}

-To create a new Asset Share page, you can either create it when you are working on web sites or from the digital asset manager.
+To create an Asset Share page, you can either create it when you are working on web sites or from the digital asset manager.

 >[!NOTE]
 >